Skip to main content

 Set Result URL

 Whenever user initiates a login flow, a new intent of CustomTabs is launched.
-It’s necessary step to use setResultUrl in onNewIntent to successful track the login process.
+It’s necessary step to use setResultUrl in onNewIntent method to successful track the login process.

 override fun onNewIntent(intent: Intent?) {